 - There were procedures in place for monitoring and managing risks to patient and staff safety.
-There was a health and safety policy available with a poster in the reception office. - The practice runs a call and recall system for all patients on a chronic diseases register, to help target the harder to reach patients. - The practice had up to date fire risk assessments and carried out regular fire drills, we saw evidence of a recent fire evacuation. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
-The practice also had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella. - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+There was a health and safety policy available with a poster in the reception office. - The practice had up to date fire risk assessments and carried out regular fire drills, we saw evidence of a recent fire evacuation. - All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
+The practice

+- also had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella. - · Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure that enough staff were on duty.